Calorie Requirement for Girls of Different Age Groups

 Though the word ‘Calorie’ has been looked upon negatively, in the context of weight gain, it is essential for your child to achieve her developmental milestones.
 Consuming the right amount of calories is the key to strike the energy balance.
 Energy Balance – can be defined as the ratio between energy intake (calories consumed) vs. energy expenditure (calories spent).
 An imbalance in your child’s energy status leads to malnutrition.
 When the intake is lower than the expenditure it is termed as negative energy balance, which denotes a state of energy compromise, leading to under-nutrition and nutritional deficiencies.

-When the intake is higher than the expenditure it is termed as positive energy balance, which denotes excess of energy supply to the body, leading to obesity and related comorbidities.
-Hence, it is important to understand that consuming right amount of calories, is crucial to supply the energy required to compensate the losses through BMR (energy for body functions) and physical activity.
+When the intake is higher than the expenditure it is termed as a positive energy balance, which denotes excess of energy supply to the body, leading to obesity and related comorbidities.
+Hence, it is important to understand that consuming the right amount of calories, is crucial to supply the energy needed to compensate the losses through BMR (energy for body functions) and physical activity.
 Eating a balanced diet and being active every day keeps your child’s body strong and helps her maintain a healthy weight.

 Calorie requirement per day for girls

-National Institute of Nutrition, under the Indian Council of Medical Research proposes the Recommended Dietary Allowances (RDA) for Indians (2010).
+National Institute of Nutrition, under the Indian Council of Medical Research, proposes the Recommended Dietary Allowances (RDA) for Indians (2010).
 RDA can be defined as the average daily dietary intake level that is sufficient to meet the nutrient requirement of healthy individuals in an age and gender-specific group.
 The energy requirement of each individual differs, based on one’s state of energy balance and other factors affecting food consumption and health.

-How can parents meet the requirements?
+How can parents meet these requirements?

 If your child’s energy requirement per day is close to 2000 Kcal, a balanced diet should provide around 50-60% of her total calories from carbohydrates, preferably from complex carbohydrates (whole grains and fiber-rich cereals), about 10-15% from proteins (pulses, egg, milk, meat and fish) and 20-30% from both visible (oils, ghee, margarine) and invisible fat (naturally present in foods).
 As stated by the National Institute of Nutrition, unfortunately, in India, 70-80% of total dietary calories are derived from carbohydrates present in plant foods such as cereals, millets and pulses.